 Hugo Sosa, Managing Director, BigData4ALL, who comes with 20 years of business consulting and advising experience, will be sharing a business point of view on Migrating from a Legacy Data Warehouse to a Data Lake on Cloud.
-He will discuss how migration from the data warehouse to data lake could reduce cost, lead faster time to market, lower TCO, and augment final user satisfaction.
+He will discuss how migration from the data warehouse to the data lake could reduce cost, lead to faster time to market, lower TCO, and augment final user satisfaction.

 He has been responsible for the design, development, implementation, and operation of the information exploitation strategy for various companies in the consumer products, telecommunications, retail, and finance sectors.
-Hugo has a degree in Business Administration from the Universidad de las Americas, Puebla, where he also studied a Master’s Degree in Business Administration with an International Management specialization.
+Hugo has a degree in Business Administration from the Universidad de las Americas, Puebla, where he also studied for a Master’s Degree in Business Administration with an International Management specialization.
 He has participated in executive programs for senior management, strategy, and innovation.

 Grab your spot today

 You don’t want to miss this boat, folks!
 The Data Lake Summit is your vessel to connect with the thought leaders and get hands-on training on all aspects of Data Lakes.

 Need even more reasons to join the virtual summit?
 Here are the ten reasons to attend the Data Lake Virtual Summit.